Yes, You Can Be Asleep for Your Cataract Surgery

 Being asleep for cataract surgery is not only safe — it’s often more pleasant for everyone involved.
 There’s no awareness of bright lights, no concern about staying still, and no memory of the surgery itself.
 It also means you will lie nice and still for me to operate on your eye.

-With a qualified anaesthetist managing your sedation, I can focus entirely on giving you the best possible surgical outcome, while you simply sleep through it all.
+With a qualified anaesthetist managing your sedation, I and the surgical team of experienced surgeons can focus entirely on giving you the best possible surgical outcome, while you simply sleep through it all.

 What to Expect